Ayush-Kumar-732/Pulmonary-Disease-Classifier-ML-Model/README.md

 ## 🔗 **Live demo:**
 https://pulmonary-disease-classifier-ml-model.onrender.com

-Note: first load may take ~20-40 seconds as the free-tier server wakes up — thanks for your patience!
+*(Note: first load may take ~30–50 seconds as the free-tier server wakes up — thanks for your patience!)*

 ---